Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 you select that bone and switch it into Edit Mode and then translate that bone;
 When you switch back into Pose Mode on that bone, the Child Object which is parented to that bone will snap back to the location of the bone in Pose Mode.

-See figure 37.
+.. _fig-view3d-parent-bone-parent-child:

 .. figure:: /images/TX-3DViewEditorHeader-ObjectMenu-Parent-BoneParenting.jpg

-   Figure 37 - Single Armature Bone which has a Child Object cube parented to it using Bone parenting.
+   Single Armature Bone which has a Child Object cube parented to it using Bone parenting.

-   1st picture shows the position of the cube and armature before the bone is moved in Edit Mode.
+In Fig. :ref:`fig-view3d-parent-bone-parent-child` the 1st picture shows the position of the cube and armature before the bone is moved in Edit Mode.
 2nd picture shows the position of the cube and armature after the bone was selected in Edit Mode, moved and switched back into Pose Mode.
 Notice that the Child Object moves to the new location of the Pose Bone.

 Bone Relative parenting works differently;
 If you move a Parent Bone in Edit Mode, when you switch back to Pose Mode, the Child Objects will not move to the new location of the Pose Bone.

-(See figure 38).
+.. _fig-view3d-parent-bone-parent-relative:

 .. figure:: /images/TY-3DViewEditorHeader-ObjectMenu-Parent-BoneRelativeParenting.jpg

    Figure 38 - Single Armature Bone which has a Child Object cube parented to it using Bone Relative parenting.

-   1st picture shows the position of the cube and armature before the bone is moved in Edit Mode.
+In Fig. :ref:`fig-view3d-parent-bone-parent-relative` the 1st picture shows the position of the cube and armature before the bone is moved in Edit Mode.
 2nd picture shows the position of the cube and armature after the bone was selected in Edit Mode, moved and switched back into Pose Mode.
 Notice that the Child Object does not move to the new location of the Pose Bone.

 Vertex Parent